sammy169/Lung-Cancer-AI/README.md

 Step 1: Downloaded Lung Cancer Dataset from Kaggle.com from 'https://www.kaggle.com/datasets/mysarahmadbhat/lung-cancer/'
 Step 2: Copied this file into the data directory for this project
 Step 3: renamed the file to 'survey_lung_cancer.csv'

+Understanding the Data:
+Step 1: File is a csv file(comma seperated value)
+Step 2: We will opent the file using pandas and examine the contents